kyma-project/community/docs/kyma-release-notes/2023-11-08-release-notes-2.20.md

 ### Removal of the Application Connector component
 With the introduction of the Application Connector module, the AC component is no longer installed by default with Kyma.
-To enable Application Connector on new clusters, follow the installation instructions: https://github.com/kyma-project/application-connector-manager/blob/main/docs/contributor/01-10-installation.md
+To enable Application Connector on new clusters, follow the [installation instructions](https://github.com/kyma-project/application-connector-manager/blob/main/docs/contributor/01-10-installation.md). https://github.com/kyma-project/application-connector-manager/blob/main/docs/contributor/01-10-installation.md

 ## Observability